 We have a track record of success against the world’s biggest companies.

-- claims against directors and officers of the debtor
+- claims against directors and officers of the debtor; and

 - claims enforcing the debtor’s intellectual property rights